Giving Back to the Community

-Makahiki Farms donates $1 of every half pound of roasted coffee we sell to breast cancer research.
+Makahiki Farms has been donating $1 per half pound of roasted coffee we sell to breast cancer research.
 We have been personally touched by this insidious disease and look forward to a day that we will no longer lose friends and loved ones to cancer.
-We've met some really wonderful people in this fight and hope that by giving what we can, we'll help at the very least turn breast cancer into a chronic treatable disease without the fear of what treatment does to us, fear of when it might come back or loss of one's sense of self.
+We've met some really wonderful people in this fight.
+We hope that by giving what we can, we'll help at the very least turn breast cancer into a chronic treatable disease without the fear of what treatment does to us, fear of when it might come back or loss of one's sense of self.

 Kona Hospital Foundation

-We have been donating a Kona coffee gift basket (the same one you can order here on our site) to the annual benefit silent auction for the Kona Hospital Foundation.
+We have been donating a Kona coffee gift basket to the annual benefit silent auction for the Kona Hospital Foundation.
 The most recent fund-raiser is for renovations to the Kona Community Hospital Emergency Room.